oraqlle/gitgauge/CONTRIBUTING.md

 alphabetically and code should have 4 space indenting.

 ### HTML and CSS
+Although we use `.svelte` files in this project, we still write HTML-like markups.
+Hence HTML guidelines can be followed in this case.

 HTML and CSS code should follow the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html#CSS_Style_Rules).

 For a responsive design, the CSS unit is `rem`, with the ratio between `rem` and `px` being: `1rem = 16px`.